Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ## Strings: NetworkVariable or Custom NetworkVariable?

 Since a string can be considered "null" we already know that it isn't considered an unmanaged value type.
-So, we **can't** use `NetworkVariable` like this:
+So we **can't** use `NetworkVariable` like this:
 ```csharp
 public NetworkVariable<string> MyStringNetworkVariable = new NetworkVariable<string>();
 ```